remix7531/bitcoin-rpc-errors/README.md

 1. Visit the Bitcoin Core GitHub page to find the desired error.
 2. Search for all occurrences of the error (e.g., search for RPC_DATABASE_ERROR).
 3. Create a new enum to represent the error (e.g., DatabaseError).
-4. Use `ErrorEnum` procedural derive macro!
+4. Use `EnumError` procedural derive macro!
 It uses the `patterns` helper attibutes which contain regex patterns to match a specific enum variant.
 6. Submit a pull request (PR) to contribute your changes to the library!